Elia Kazan: HUAC testimony

-Kazan would later write in his autobiography of the "warrior pleasure at withstanding his enemies".
-When Kazan received an Honorary Academy Award in 1999, the audience was noticeably divided in their reaction, with some, including Nick Nolte, Ed Harris, Ian McKellen, and Amy Madigan, refusing to applaud, and others, such as actors Kathy Bates, Meryl Streep, Karl Malden, and Warren Beatty, and producer George Stevens Jr., standing and applauding.
+When Kazan received an Honorary Academy Award in 1999, the audience was noticeably divided in their reaction, with some, including Jack Nicholson, Nick Nolte, Ed Harris, Ian McKellen, Frank Langella and Amy Madigan, refusing to applaud, and others, such as actors Kathy Bates, Meryl Streep, Karl Malden, Debbie Allen, and Warren Beatty, and producer George Stevens Jr., standing and applauding.
 Stevens speculates on why he, Beatty, and many others in the audience chose to stand and applaud:

+In an interview for the Associated Press, actor Liam Neeson said: "We are honoring an extraordinary artist.
+Period.
+That's what this evening's about."
+Director Martin Scorsese and actor Robert De Niro presented the award to Kazan, whom he thanked in his acceptance speech.
+He ended by saying: "I want to thank you all very much.
+I think I can just slip away."

 In 1982, Orson Welles was asked a question about Kazan at the Cinémathèque française in Paris.
 Welles replied, "Chère mademoiselle, you have chosen the wrong metteur en scène, because Elia Kazan is a traitor.
 He is a man who sold to McCarthy all his companions at a time when he could continue to work in New York at high salary, and having sold all his people to McCarthy, he then made a film called On the Waterfront which was a celebration of the informer."
+While the audience applauded, Welles said, "I have to add that he is a very good director."